virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```
 where:

-- `id` - an extension *ID* from the marketplace or from the add-ons section in the manifest
+- `id` - extension *ID* from the marketplace or from the add-ons section in the manifest

 <!-- add example -->